laitanawe/introscicomp/_episodes/03-slurm-jobs.md

 exercises: 45
 questions:
 - "What is a scheduler and why does a cluster need one?"
+- How does my local computer compare to the remote systems?
+- How does the login node compare to the compute nodes?
+- Are all compute nodes alike?
 - "How do I launch a program to run on a compute node in the cluster?"
 - "How do I capture the output of a program that is run on a node in the cluster?"
 - How can I be a responsible user of the HPC cluster?